zachphillips/zachphillips.github.com/_posts/2011-11-17-short-film-review-martha-marcy-may-marlene.markdown

 ---
-date: '2011-11-17 06:54:19'
 layout: post
-slug: short-film-review-martha-marcy-may-marlene
-status: publish
-title: ★ Short Film Review - Martha Marcy May Marlene
+title: Short Film Review - Martha Marcy May Marlene
-wordpress_id: '318'
 ---

 Elizabeth Olsen (the younger sister of the Olsen Twins) _definitely_ deserves an Oscar nod for this role.
 She was Oscar-good.
 Completely blew me away.
 This is just the beginning for her.